vishavghotra/CIT-Form-Generator/README.md

 6. Open a web browser and navigate to http://localhost:3000 to use the application.

 ### Usage
 The platform is also available at https://formbuilder.ots.cit.tum.de.
 Currently, it is only accessible for TUM employees and students using the OTS VPN: https://vpn.rbg.tum.de/.
-To get started, have a look at the [user guide](./userguide.pdf).
+To get started, please have a look at the [user guide](./userguide.pdf).